-The accused organization, the alleged victim(s), or the complaining party has the right to appeal the decision of the SORB Misconduct Review Hearing Panel or the sanction(s) imposed by the SORB Chair to the Associate Director of Student Life.
+The accused organization, the alleged victim(s), or the complaining party has the right to appeal the decision of the SORB Misconduct Review Hearing Panel or the sanction(s) imposed by the SORB Chair to the Director of Student Life.
 An appeal provides a limited review of the original decision.
 It is not an opportunity to present the evidence again or to re-evaluate credibility.
 If an error has been made, in most cases the matter will be returned to the original Misconduct Review Hearing Panel or the SORB Chair so that the error may be corrected.

 One of the following three conditions must be used as a basis for appeal:

 The Director of Student Life will act as the Appeal Administrator.
 The Associate Dean of Student Life will act as the Appeal Administrator if the Director is unable to due to conflict of interest or absence.